 Personal accountability and liability were introduced in the wake of the global financial crisis to both hold senior individuals at a firm responsible for future non-compliance or financial wrongdoing, as well as raise awareness of risk across a business.
 While not specifically aimed at compliance officers, there is definitely nowhere for them to hide, particularly when mitigating this liability comes under their remit.
 According to recent research, the vast majority (98%) of firms expect the personal liability of compliance professionals to either remain the same or grow in the coming year.

 With this in mind, the key challenge with liability regulations is that they require board level support to the compliance function to help create a strong compliant corporate culture, which in turn needs awareness driving and ongoing training internally throughout a business.
 It’s all very well for the compliance professional to manage their own personal regulatory risk, but when they are ultimately seen as responsible for conduct of others, this places a significant burden onto the individual, further placing the right talent in shorter supply.
 Tied into this is the broad scope of the accountability regulations – senior individuals are also responsible for the misuse of technology too, bringing us back to an earlier point about today’s compliance professional needing the relevant tech expertise.

 All of these challenges are linked, often dependent on one another, so it’s crucial that leaders in the compliance space are able to consider the bigger picture, as well as have their board on side for an organisation to tackle these issues successfully.

-Are these key challenges in line with what you’re facing at the moment?Posted about 1 year ago
+Are these key challenges in line with what you’re facing at the moment?Posted over 4 years ago